jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-script-url.md

 ### props
 List of properties that should be validated.

-The following patterns are considered warnings with the options listed above:
+Examples of **incorrect** code for this rule, when configured with the above options:

 ```jsx
 <Link to="javascript:void(0)"></Link>